 Specialist Skills Needed

-To successfully enforce a judgement or arbitral award, experienced advisers are needed to answer questions on a variety of complex issues, such as:
+To successfully enforce a judgment or arbitral award, experienced advisers are needed to answer questions on a variety of complex issues, such as:

 • Asset tracing.
 Does the debtor have assets to cover a judgment or award?
 Where are the assets located?
 And what hurdles exist in the jurisdictions where the assets are located?